Our research is editorially independent but we may earn a commission for purchases made through our links.

 Home to Cumberland Island National Seashore, the historic, diverse ecology and environmental integrity of the island is tightly preserved.
 Dunes, lakes, and marshes house an array of wildlife and create stunning island scenery.
 Dungeness Ruins more famously define Cumberland, in addition to other sites like Plum Orchard, and Greyfield Inn that depicts the former luxury way of life that has since been abandoned.
 Old cars still sit somewhat preserved on crumbled roadsides, and wild horses now roam instead.
 Seventeen miles of beaches can be accessed via a short ferry ride.

-Sometimes considered an extension of Savannah due to the close proximity, Tybee Island is an alluring destination in Georgia.
-Some come to enjoy the Atlantic beaches, in addition to wildlife exploration, as a wide variety of birds flock around the island and turtles nest on the shores.
+Sometimes considered an extension of Savannah due to its close proximity, Tybee Island is an alluring destination in Georgia.
+Some come to enjoy the Atlantic beaches, in addition to wildlife exploration, as a wide variety of birds flock around the island, and turtles nest on the shores.
 Chow down on seafood and barbecue at Gerald’s Pig and Shrimp because their cuisine nails two dominant categories of southern deliciousness.
 Bubba Gumbo’s is also a beloved place to eat seafood.
 Tybee is a cool little place with old and new influence, and once even pirates roamed the shores.

 Sea Island is basically owned by one luxurious resort, Sea Island Resort, naturally.
 Classified as a Forbes Five Star accommodation, a stay on this island is nothing but mesmerizing.
-Amenities galore, from swimming in swanky pools, horseback riding to unwinding in a breathtaking spa, this is the place to go to feel like royalty.
+Amenities galore, from swimming in swanky pools, and horseback riding to unwinding in a breathtaking spa, this is the place to go to feel like royalty.
 While many world-class dining opportunities are onsite, the Georgian Room is renowned for its award-winning cuisine and impeccable French techniques, so it’s a “must” if wanting to immerse in the full Sea Island experience.
 And let us not forget the pristine beaches.

-St. Andrews Beach (Nearby Hotels)
+St. Andrews Beach

-Near Jekyll island, but to be distinguished separately is peaceful St. Andrews Beach, where visitors are likely to see dolphins and a variety of birds.
+Near Jekyll Island, but to be distinguished separately is peaceful St. Andrews Beach, where visitors are likely to see dolphins and a variety of birds.
 People also come to collect impressive, intact shells that wash ashore.
 Picnic areas are open to the public, as well as a historic site housing the Wanderer Memorial in Honor of Africans who were brought here and pulled into slavery.
 This area of the Georgia coast is more disconnected and serene, while you’ll still find conveniences such as restrooms and designated trails.